Breast cancer is extraordinarily rare in teenagers, so much so that most organizations do not keep statistics for the disease in this age group.

 Teens who have fibrocystic breasts should talk to a doctor about their concerns.
 Knowing how their breasts normally feel can help women with a lumpy breast distinguish cancer from a cyst.

 Similarly to older women with breast cancer, teens with breast cancer can experience many different types of the disease.
-The most common include:
+The

 In situ cancers